Boko Haram: Response of Nigerian authorities

 Until the 1990s, the Nigerian military was seen as a force for stability across the region.
 But by 2014, it was short of basic equipment, including radios and armoured vehicles.
 Morale was said to be low.
 Senior officers were allegedly skimming military procurement and budget funds which were intended to pay for the standard issue equipment which is supposed to be provided to soldiers.
-The country's defense budget accounted for more than a third of the country's security budget of $5.8 billion, but only 10 percent of this money was allocated to cover capital spending.
+The country's defense budget accounted for more than a third of the country's security budget of $5.8 billion, but only 10 per cent of this money was allocated to cover capital spending.
 A 2016 United States Department of Defense assessment stated that the Nigerian administration's response to the Boko Haram crisis was marred by "high-level corruption" but that the morale in the military had improved after several former senior government officials were arrested on corruption charges.

 In the summer of 2013, the Nigerian military shut down mobile phone coverage in three north-eastern Nigerian states in order to disrupt Boko Haram's communication and ability to detonate IEDs.
-Accounts by military insiders and data of Boko Haram incidences before, during, and after the mobile phone blackout all suggest that the shut down was 'successful' from a military- tactical point of view.
+Accounts by military insiders and data of Boko Haram incidents before, during, and after the mobile phone blackout all suggest that the shut down was 'successful' from a military-tactical point of view.
 However, it angered citizens who lived in the region (owing to the negative social and economic consequences of the mobile shutdown) and engendered negative opinions of the state and its new emergency policies.
-While citizens and organizations developed various coping and circumventing strategies, Boko Haram evolved from an open network model of insurgency to a closed centralized system, shifting the center of its operations to the Sambisa Forest.
+While citizens and organisations developed various coping and circumventing strategies, Boko Haram evolved from an open network model of insurgency to a closed centralised system, shifting the centre of its operations to the Sambisa Forest.
 As a consequence, Boko Haram's changing strategies fundamentally changed the dynamics of the conflict.